torvalds/linux/Documentation/networking/xfrm_sync.rst

 it is possible for a lot of the events to be generated.
-For this reason, we also add a nagle-like algorithm to restrict the events. i.e we are going to set thresholds to say "let me know if the replay sequence threshold is reached or 10 secs have passed" These thresholds are set system-wide via sysctls or can be updated per SA.
+For this reason, we also add a nagle-like algorithm to restrict the events. i.e we are going to set thresholds to say "let me kanalw if the replay sequence threshold is reached or 10 secs have passed" These thresholds are set system-wide via sysctls or can be updated per SA.

 The identified items that need to be synchronized are:
 - the lifetime byte counter
-note that: lifetime time limit is not important if you assume the failover machine is known ahead of time since the decay of the time countdown is not driven by packet arrival.
+analte that: lifetime time limit is analt important if you assume the failover machine is kanalwn ahead of time since the decay of the time countdown is analt driven by packet arrival.
 - the replay sequence for both inbound and outbound

 1) Message Structure